 In 2010, Congress passed the Dodd–Frank Wall Street Reform and Consumer Protection Act (Dodd–Frank) in response to the financial crisis of 2008.
 Among other things, Dodd–Frank created the SEC Whistleblower Program to encourage whistleblowers to expose violations of the U.S. federal securities laws and prevent another financial crisis.
 Under the program, the SEC will issue awards to eligible whistleblowers who provide original information that leads to successful enforcement actions with total monetary sanctions (penalties, disgorgement, and interest) in excess of $1 million.
 A whistleblower may receive an award of between 10% and 30% of the monetary sanctions collected.

 In its short history, the SEC Whistleblower Program has proved to be an unmitigated success in enabling the SEC to discover fraud, protect investors, and prevent another financial crisis.
-Since 2011, the SEC Office of the Whistleblower has received more than 22,000 tips, some of which led to enforcement actions resulting in more than $1.4 billion in financial remedies from wrongdoers.
-As of March 2018, the SEC Whistleblower Office has paid more than $266 million in awards to whistleblowers.
-The largest SEC whistleblower awards to date are $50 million and $33 million.
+Since the inception of the program, the SEC Office of the Whistleblower has received more than 40,400 tips, some of which led to enforcement actions resulting in more than $3.5 billion in financial remedies from wrongdoers.
+Since 2012, the SEC Whistleblower Office has paid more than $1 billion in awards to whistleblowers.
 Indeed, during the public meeting announcing the proposed rules, all the Commissioners commended the success of the SEC Whistleblower Program (see below).

 Proposed Amendments to the SEC Whistleblower Rules